Colorectal Cancer: Tips for Living with a Colostomy

 The colon is the part of the large intestine that goes from the small intestine to

 the rectum.
 Food enters the colon from the small intestine.
-The remaining nutrients and water
+The nutrients and water

 are absorbed by the colon as the food passes through it.
-Then the waste
+Then the waste is stored

-The ascending colon goes up the right side of your abdomen.
-It’s the part of the colon
+Ascending colon.
+This part goes up the right side of your belly.
+It’s the part of the colon where the

-The transverse colon runs across the upper part of your abdomen.
+Transverse colon.
+This part runs across the upper part of your belly.

-The descending colon runs down the left side of your abdomen and ends at the sigmoid
+Descending colon.
+This part runs down the left side of your belly and ends at the sigmoid colon.
+The